-Electricity distributors are obliged to connect customers to their distribution system under a customer connection contract.
-The contract stipulates terms and conditions that shall be satisfied by the electricity distributor and the customer.
+Electricity distributors connect customers to their distribution system under a customer connection contract.
+The contract stipulates terms and conditions that shall be satisfied by the electricity distributor and the customer in accordance with the Electricity Supply Act 1995.

 To ensure the electrical installation of a customer can be connected to the distribution system, the electricity distributor can describe the requirements of the connection to its system (Service Rules) and compatible requirements of the electrical installation (Installation Rules).